keisanki/DM42_programs/README.md

 The beam plotter BPLOT works in close analogy to the original HP-42S DPLOT program and plots the size of the Gaussian beam as it traverses the optical system.
 The positions of the optical elements are indicated by vertical lines.

+!(Propagation of a Gaussian beam through an optical sytem)[images/BPLOT.png]

 Finally, the cavity mode calculator CAVITY is for use with the Solver application and, given an optical system where the output of the last element